gmurdock/xbAurora-covers/README.md

 ## Submitting Your Own Covers

-Contributions are welcomed from fellow graphic designers and fans!
+Contributions are welcomed from fellow graphic designers and fans.
 To submit your own work:

 1. Ensure your cover meets the following criteria:
 	- **Original work** created or remixed by you, crediting the original author(s)
-	- Uses **publicly available assets** or assets you have rights to use
+	- Uses **publicly available assets**, or assets you have rights to use
 	- Resolution: 900×600
 	- Saved as PNG or lossless format